BAE Systems faces mounting criticism over CEO's pay to stay

 Shareholders will vote on the remuneration report at BAE’s annual meeting on May 6.

-BAE announced the pay increase in its annual report, explaining that Woodburn had been offered the top job at a major international public company based in the UK, named by Sky News as mining giant Rio Tinto (RIO.L).
+BAE announced the pay increase in its annual report, explaining that Woodburn had been offered the top job at a major international public company based in the UK, named by Sky News as mining giant Rio Tinto.

 Woodburn worked in the oil and gas industry before joining BAE as chief operating officer in 2016 and taking on the chief executive role in 2017.